s-handyside/mcp-server-atlassian-confluence/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Submit a pull request

+## CI/CD Workflows

+This project uses GitHub Actions for continuous integration and delivery:

+1. **Semantic Release** - Automatically determines version bumps based on commit messages, creates releases, and publishes to npm.
+2. **Dependency Checks** - Scheduled workflow that checks for outdated dependencies.
+3. **Dependabot Auto-merge** - Automatically tests and merges minor and patch Dependabot PRs if they pass tests.

+All workflows use Node.js 22 with dependency caching for optimal performance.

 ## License